-Orlando Jacinto García, DMA, is Professor in the School of Music at Florida International University as well as the area coordinator for the FIU Music Composition Program.
+Orlando Jacinto García, DMA, is Professor in the Herbert and Nicole Wertheim School of Music & Performing Arts at Florida International University as well as the area coordinator for the FIU Music Composition Program.

-Through more than 140 works composed for a wide range of performance genres, Orlando Jacinto García has established himself as an important figure in the new music world.
-The distinctive character of his music has been described as "time suspended—haunting sonic explorations" qualities he developed from his studies with Morton Feldman, among others.
+Through more than 200 works composed for a wide range of performance genres, including interdisciplinary, site specific, and works with and without electronics for orchestra, choir, soloists, and a variety of chamber ensembles, Orlando Jacinto García has established himself as an important figure in the new music world.
+The distinctive character of his music has often been described as "time suspended—haunting sonic explorations," qualities he developed from his studies with Morton Feldman, among others.

-Born in Havana, Cuba in 1954, García migrated to the United States in 1961.
-In demand as a guest composer and lecturer, he is the recipient of numerous honors and awards from a variety of organizations and cultural institutions, including the Rockefeller, Fulbright, Dutka, and Cintas Foundations, the State of Florida Council for the Arts and the Ariel, Noise International, Matiz Rangel, Nuevas Resonancias, Sonic Circuits, Salvatore Martirano, and Bloch International Competitions.
-Most recently, he has been the recipient of three Latin Grammy nominations in the best Contemporary Classical Composition Category (2009–11).
-With performances in most of the major capitals of the world, his works are recorded on New Albion, O.O.
-Discs, CRI/New World, Albany, North/South, CRS, Rugginenti, VDM, Capstone, Innova, CNMAS, and Opus One Records and are available from Kallisti Music Press and the American Composers Alliance.
+Born in Havana, Cuba in 1954, Garcia migrated to the United States in 1961.
+In demand as a guest composer, he is the recipient of numerous honors and awards from a variety of organizations and cultural institutions, including the Rockefeller, Fulbright, Knight, Dutka, Civitella Ranieri, Bogliasco, and Cintas Foundations, the State of Florida, the MacDowell and Millay Colony, and the Ariel, Noise International, Matiz Rangel, Nuevas Resonancias, Salvatore Martirano, and Bloch International Competitions.
+Most recently he has been the recipient of four Latin Grammy nominations in the best Contemporary Classical Composition Category (2009–11, 2015).
+With performances around the world at important venues by distinguished performers, his works are recorded on New Albion, O.O.
+Discs, CRI New World, Albany, NorthSouth, CRS, Rugginenti, VDM, Capstone, Innova, CNMAS, Opus One, Telos, and Toccata Classics.

-García has presented and recorded numerous works by Cuban composers residing in Cuba and abroad as part of the FIU New Music Miami Festival, the Music of the Americas Festival, and the NODUS Ensemble, all of which he founded and directs.
+Dr. García has presented and recorded numerous works by Cuban composers residing in Cuba and abroad as part of the above-mentioned FIU New Music Miami ISCM Festival and the NODUS Ensemble, as well as with his work on the Cintas Foundation board.
 The inclusion of many of these works is a result of his participation in a variety of festivals, conferences, and other related events held around the world, as well as his research on the classical music created in Cuba beginning with the Spanish colonization and ending with today's composers.

 Office: Miami Beach Urban Studies (MBUS) 439